If you are experiencing a medical emergency please dial 911 immediately

-A fire ant attaches itself to a person by biting with its jaws, then pivoting its head and stinging from its abdomen in a circular pattern at multiple sites.
+A fire ant attaches itself to a person by biting with its jaws.
+Then, pivoting its head, it stings from its belly in a circular pattern at multiple sites.
 Symptoms of a fire ant sting may include:

 Home treatment can help relieve pain and prevent infection.